⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Procter & Gamble (PG)

-A global leader in consumer goods with diverse brands in beauty, grooming, health care, fabric & home care, and baby, feminine & family care.
+A global consumer goods giant offering a wide array of products in beauty, grooming, health care, fabric & home care, and baby, feminine & family care.
+Brands include Tide, Pampers, Gillette.

 Colgate-Palmolive